vladmandic/sd-extension-framepack/README.md

 - Does not create intermediate video or image files
 - Optional save raw video frames as `safetensors` file so they can be processed later

+### API

+Extension supports API calls: `/sdapi/v1/framepack`
+Only required params are base64-encoded init-image and prompt, all other parameters are optional
+Once video has been generated, you can download it using `/file={path-to-file}` endpoint
+For example, see `create-video.py`

+> `python create-video.py --help`

 ### Receipe

 You can get current receipe to see which modules would be loaded and change them if desired